BEST APPS FOR DISSERTATION WRITING UK STUDENTS BEST APPS FOR DISSERTATION WRITING UK STUDENTS

 Time tracking app.
 You log what you're working on and for how long.
 Over time, you see exactly where your time goes.

-Useful for identifying whether you're actually writing 10 hours per week or just thinking about it.
+Useful for identifying if you are actually writing 10 hours per week or just thinking about it.

 Asana (free and paid plans)